If a chemical burn injury has set you back, we'll help you move forward

 Chemical burns can also affect the internal organs if swallowed, causing symptoms such as shortness of breath, irregular heartbeat and seizures.

-Unfortunately, chemical burns are not always immediately obvious, and a delay in treatment can make symptoms and recovery much worse.
+Unfortunately, chemical burns are not always immediately obvious, and a delay in treatment can make symptoms worse.

 Liability for chemical burns depends on where the incident took place, and the circumstances involved.
-If an employee suffers a chemical burn in the workplace, the employer could be held liable if the adequate safety measures and procedures were not in place.
+If you suffer a chemical burn in the workplace, your employer could be held liable if the adequate safety measures and procedures were not in place.

 There are a number of legal guidelines and requirements that employers and companies must follow with regard to potentially dangerous substances which can cause chemical burns.
 These include: